qewer33/queitite/REFERENCE.md

 #### List

 The list type that holds a dynamically allocated list.
 A List can hold any type and any number of elements, it can also hold mixed types of elements.
 List literals are created with square braces (`[]`) and the list elements are separated with commas (`,`).
-Lists are indexable.
+Str values can be indexed with the indexing (`value[i]`) syntax, the index should either be a Num or a List of Nums.
 The List prototype provides many functions to make it easier to work with lists.

 ```rb
 # defining a List